CodeGrade/orca/docs/orca_data_definitions.md

 }
 ```

-The `cmd` key holds a string which is a shell command to be exectued by the autograding program.
+The `cmd` key holds a string which is a shell command to be executed by the autograding program.
 Commands include but are not limited to copying contents, compiling code, or running tests.

-The `on_fail` value is a string of either `"abort"` or a string containing an integer _i_ that is in the range [0, # of commands].
+The `on_fail` value is a string of either `"abort"` or a string containing an integer _i_ that is in the range [0, (# of commands) - 1].
 When executing the script, if the command fails it will either exit the script if `on_fail` is set to `"abort"`, or will go to the command at the specified index.

 The `on_complete` key serves a similar purpose to `on_fail`, but now we exit the script successfully upon the key word `"output"`.
 If the string contains an integer, we instead go to that index in the script.
 Usually, this will just be the next command in the array.